All about cycling in the Netherlands

 The actual bicycle tunnel is 585 meters (640 yards) long and the deepest point of the tunnel is 20 meters (66Ft) below the surface.
 After the first bridge in 1878, the Maastunnel was only the second permanent connection across the river.
 Since the tunnel was built several other bridges and tunnels were constructed.
 Reducing the importance of this first tunnel.
 Besides more tunnels for motorised traffic outside the city centre, there are now also a railway tunnel and a metro tunnel.
 Cyclists wanting to cross the river in the city centre have a choice nowadays between the Maastunnel and two bridges.
 The 1981 replacement of the original 1878 bridge and the Erasmus bridge aka the Swan from 1996.
 But they can also use the elaborate regional “waterbus” network.
 On the waterbus bicycles can be taken for free.

-This post was originally published on ‘A view from the cycle path’ on Thursday, 10 March 2011
+This post, written by me, was originally published on ‘A view from the cycle path’ on Thursday, 10 March 2011

 Original 14 comments